-For further information contact: Ms Barnes.
+For further information contact: Mr Adams or any other teacher in the PE department.

-BTEC Level 1 or 2 DIGITAL INFORMATION TECHNOLOGY
+Level 1 or 2 CERTIFICATE IN INFORMATION TECHNOLOGY

-This is a new course, fully titled BTEC Tech Award in Digital Information Technology level 1/2, has been designed to give students a real understanding of their digital environment, develop key skills and prepare them for their future use of IT.
+This is a new course, fully titled OCR Level 1/2 Cambridge National Certificate in Information Technologies, has been designed to give students a real understanding of their digital environment, develop key skills and prepare them for their future use of IT.